DoctorMcKay/node-steam-user/README.md

 **v2.0.0 or later is required to use this method**

 Finishes the process of enabling TOTP two-factor authentication for your account.
-You can use `SteamUser.generateAuthCode` in the future when logging on to get a code.
+You can use [`steam-totp`](https://www.npmjs.com/package/steam-totp) in the future when logging on to get a code.

 **If TOTP two-factor authentication is enabled, a code will be required *on every login* unless a `loginKey` is used.**